Ferrari to pilot 'Back on Track' employee screening for coronavirus

-MILAN (Reuters) - Ferrari (RACE.MI) said on Wednesday it was piloting a project to conduct voluntary screening of employees and their families for coronavirus once the supercarmaker’s factories in Italy reopen.
+MILAN, April 8 (Reuters) - Ferrari said on Wednesday it was piloting a project to conduct voluntary screening of employees and their families for coronavirus once the supercarmaker’s factories in Italy reopen.

 In a statement, Ferrari said its “Back on Track” plan, developed with a pool of virologists and experts, was designed to create a safe working environment for when its operations restarted.